 Since they did not have a CRO expert within the team, they decided to opt for a tool along with services to help them with rapid testing and experimentation.
 While looking for CRO platforms, some of Elisabeth’s peers recommended using VWO.

-For each of the campaigns discussed in this case study, the end goal was different:
+For each of the campaigns discussed in this success story, the end goal was different:

 Campaign 1: Increase the clicks on the main CTA button in product boxes on the listing pages.